Jason-Whitmore/jpf/docs/SimpleModel.md

 ![SimpleModel equation](images/simplemodel_equation.png)

-The abstract class provides the fields and methods to access and modify the parameters as well as training and prediction.
+The abstract class provides the fields and methods to access and modify the parameters as well as performing training and prediction on data.

 In order to create a derived class, a user must implement the abstract methods in addition to a constructor.
 Namely, the fit() and predict() methods.